Legal guide for company directors and CEOs in the UK

 6. What authority does a director have to represent the company?

 As an internal matter, unless approved by the board (for example, by the delegation of powers to a managing director, or by the passing of a specific resolution), no director is entitled to commit or act on behalf of the company.
 In practice, directors are usually granted a level of delegated authority consistent with their role in the company.
-In particular, a managing director will have certain powers delegated to him or her by the board - sometimes these powers are almost as wide as those of the board itself.
+In particular, a managing director will have certain powers delegated to them by the board - sometimes these powers are almost as wide as those of the board itself.
 No separate filing is necessary in connection with the appointment of a managing director.

 7. How does the board operate in practice?